oldfatcrab/PSYCH101/README.md

     - odors can powerfully evoke memories and emotions

 ![smell](imgs/3a3_smell.jpg)
-    - Nasal passage: _sense smell_
+    - **Nasal passage**: sense smell
-    - Receptor cells in the olfactory membrane: _some chemical reactions occurs here_
+    - **Receptor cells in the olfactory membrane**: some chemical reactions occurs here
-    - Olfactory nerve: _set up impulse to the brain_
+    - **Olfactory nerve**: set up impulse to the brain
-    - Olfactory bulb: _pick up impulse situated, where occur in lymbic system, actually closely related with it, and that's maybe why order cause strong memories, because it is close to Hippocamus, which is crucial to memory, also lymbic system is also crucial to emotional reactions (Amygdala)_
+    - **Olfactory bulb**: pick up impulse situated, where occur in lymbic system, actually closely related with it, and that's maybe why order cause strong memories, because it is close to Hippocamus, which is crucial to memory, also lymbic system is also crucial to emotional reactions (Amygdala)

 - Touch
     - organ for touch is **skin**